Sea Horse Baian

 - Sea Horse object

 In the series the color of Poseidon’s Scales (armor) is heavy in orange which I think is kind of ugly, the toy is more gold, while not accurate to the cartoon it looks stunning on the shelf.
 It also has a ton of diecast, with only the helmet, shoulders and wings being plastic.

 The figure features both a cape and a wing pack much like Seiya’s Pegasus Cloth (armor) in both a closed and open form.
 In the series we only see him with the wings closed but the extra pieces make for some nice variety when you throw in how different the character looks with and without his helmet on.

-With that said I continue to be floored at the quality and shear presence of these figures on the shelf.
-I’ve said it before and I’ll say it again, you may not want to watch the series but with the top notch quality, generous amounts of diecast and sharp armor designs there is bound to be one that appeals to you.
-I’m here to say there well worth the money.
+With that said I continue to be floored at the quality and sheer presence of these figures on the shelf.
+I’ve said it before and I’ll say it again, you may not want to watch the series but with the top-notch quality, generous amounts of diecast and sharp armor designs there is bound to be one that appeals to you.
+I’m here to say they're well worth the money.

 I have as usual included a video review as well.
 Enjoy.